geometric-intelligence/TopoBenchmark/README.md

 `TopoBenchmarkX` is a Python library developed to train and compare the performances of topological neural networks using different topological domains.
 Here, a _topological domain_ means a graph, a simplicial complex, a cellular complex, or a hypergraph.

-The main pipeline trains and evaluates a wide range of state-of-the-art neural networks (see [Neural Networks](#Neural-Networks)) on numerous and varied datasets and benchmark tasks.
+The main pipeline trains and evaluates a wide range of state-of-the-art neural networks (see [Neural Networks](https://github.com/pyt-team/TopoBenchmarkX/blob/ninamiolane-readme/README.md#gear-neural-networks)) on numerous and varied datasets and benchmark tasks.
 Additionally, the library offers the ability to transform, i.e., _lift_, each dataset from one topological domain to another (see [Liftings]).

 ## :toolbox: Tutorials

 ## Sample Usage
-### Environment
+### Create Environment

 To create the environment, ensure the specified CUDA version in the env.sh file is compatible with your devices and run the following command.

 ```
 source env.sh
 ```
-The command above will create the conda environment named topobenchmarkx and install the TopoBenchmarkX library and its dependencies.
+The command above will create the conda environment named topobenchmarkx and install the `TopoBenchmarkX` library and its dependencies.

-### Run the model
+### Train

 ```
 python topobenchmarkx/train.py
 ```

-## :gear: Models
+## :gear: Neural Networks

-Many of the models implemented are taken from [`TopoModelX`](https://github.com/pyt-team/TopoModelX).
+Many of the neural networks implemented are taken from [`TopoModelX`](https://github.com/pyt-team/TopoModelX).
 Here is the list of all the models implemented.

 ### Graphs
 | Model | Reference |